Ductless system freezing up

 How do I know if my ductless system is freezing up?

-Signs of a frozen ductless system include ice buildup on the indoor unit, reduced airflow, and the system not cooling properly.
+Signs of a frozen ductless system include ice buildup on the indoor unit, reduced cooling or heating output, and poor air circulation.

 Can I fix a frozen ductless system myself?

-It's generally best to call a professional HVAC technician to diagnose and repair a frozen ductless system.
-Attempting DIY repairs could make the problem worse.
+While some basic maintenance can be done DIY, it's generally best to call a professional HVAC technician to diagnose and repair a frozen ductless system to avoid further damage.

 Connect with certified professionals in your area